Blog

 Read MoreWhat Is Involved In Setting Up A Living Trust

-Setting up a living trust is the best way to ensure your assets are passed onto the right people if you pass away.
-So how do you start the process?
-In this article, we will walk through the various steps you will need to take to set up a living trust with the assistance of an estate planning attorney.
+Setting up a Living Trust is the best way to ensure your assets are passed onto the right people if you pass away.
+To start the process, you will need to gather all pertinent information about your assets, choose your primary and secondary trustees, determine how you want the trust to operate after your passing, and finalize the trust agreement with the help of an attorney.

 Read MoreWhat Is The Cost Of Probate Or Administration Of An Estate In Texas?